Streampunk/byzantime/README.md

-# matexicator
+# byzantime
-REST API for reading and writing MXF data.
+REST API for access to parts of professional media files by media timing reference, mapping between bytes and time, hence _byzantime_.

-Quick hack project to see how easy it is to use the Streampunk [kelvinadon](https://github.com/Streampunk/kelvinadon) MXF streaming library to create a REST API for accessing data in an MXF file.
+Currently a quick hack project to see how easy it is to use the Streampunk [kelvinadon](https://github.com/Streampunk/kelvinadon) MXF streaming library to create a REST API for accessing data in an MXF file.

 ## Status, support and further development